National tele mental health programme welcome step especially in view of long COVID: Experts | Business

 National tele mental health programme welcome step especially in view of long COVID: Experts

-Healthcare experts on Tuesday said the proposed National Tele Mental Health Programme was a welcome step by the Centre, especially in view of the long COVID, but the Union Budget did not give adequate attention to other critical issues such as incentives for health insurance and skill development.Finance Minister Nirmala Sitharaman, while presenting the Budget-2022-23, said the programme will be launched to improve access to quality mental health counselling and care services which will consist of digital registries of health providers and health facilities, unique health identity, consent framework, and universal access to health facilities.
+Healthcare experts have welcomed the Centres announcement of a National Tele Mental Health Programme, especially in view of the long COVID, but highlighted that the Union Budget did not give adequate attention to other critical issues such as incentives for health insurance and skill development.Finance Minister Nirmala Sitharaman, while presenting the Budget-2022-23, said the programme will be launched to improve access to quality mental health counselling and care services which will consist of digital registries of health providers and health facilities, unique health identity, consent framework, and universal access to health facilities.

 - Country: